Ftkhan717/Documentation-on-Cohesion-of-HR/How to become better at work.md

 ##  Doing Things Right, Being Honest, and Staying Calm:

-* You can become better at work if you will follow the proper procedure and process.
+* You can become better at work if you follow the proper procedures and processes.

-* IF you will be sloppy it will directly effect your work quality.
+* If you are sloppy, it will directly affect the quality of your work.

-* Putting eeforts and doing hardwork but also being very sloppy will not give the required results.
+* Putting effort and working hard, but also being very sloppy, will not give you the desired results.

 * A person should follow the required steps.

-* He should  focus on each step and give his full focus on each step.
+* They should focus on each step and give their full attention to it.

-* each step should be given the required attention.
+* Each step should receive the necessary attention.

-* If you neglect a single step it will effect your entire work quality.
+* If you neglect a single step, it will affect the overall quality of your work.

-* So for achieving any goal there are some proper step with it that needs to be folowed by everyone.
+* So, for achieving any goal, there are proper steps that need to be followed by everyone.

-* It will cause you problems later if yo think by neglecting one step will not cause any problem.
+* Neglecting one step can cause problems later, even if you think it won't.

-* When a perosn is in rush it also makes him forget the necessary steps, so always be patient with your work.
+* When a person is in a rush, it can make them forget necessary steps, so always be patient with your work.

 * Do every task with honesty and integrity.

-* Your each steps want honesty from you.
-It asks you to give it the required attention.
+* Each step requires honesty from you.
+It asks you to give it the attention it deserves.

-* There are some certain steps in a workplace which should not be ignored.
+* There are certain steps in a workplace that should not be ignored.

-* If you want that your procedure and processes should run smoothly you should not do it in rush. you should take the pride in following the rocedure and processes.
+* If you want your procedures and processes to run smoothly, you should not rush.
+Take pride in following procedures and processes.

-* A person should be patient at workplace while working in an organization. because if you will do a mistake sometime you can not always correct it.
+* Being patient at the workplace is important when working in an organization.
+Making a mistake might not always be fixable.

-* At workplace relaxation of mind is very important. so finish your all matter and then come to work.
+* Having a relaxed mind is vital at the workplace.
+Finish your other matters before starting work.

-* Your mind should not be loaded with multiple of thoughts that will effect your quality of work.
+* Your mind should not be overwhelmed with multiple thoughts, as it will affect your work quality.

-* If your mind will not be relaxed it will also lead you in forgetting the process or it will also make you being sloppy with your tasks.
+* If your mind is not relaxed, it can lead you to forget processes or make you sloppy with your tasks.

-* You need to meditate yoursrlf properly before starting your work.
+* Properly meditate before starting your work.

-* So working patiently helps you to get rid of mistakes and it will also help you to work in organize form.
-Your workflow willconsist of minimum to no mistakes and it will run smoothly.
+* Working patiently helps you avoid mistakes and work in an organized manner.
+Your workflow will consist of minimal to no mistakes, and it will run smoothly.